A Variational Framework for the Complexity of PDE Solutions: Complexity of PDE Solutions: Examples

-Moreover, if the parametrization $\Psi:U\rightarrow \Omega$ is $H^1$-computable in polynomial time, then the solution $u^*\in H^1(\Omega)$ exhibits complexity blowup. \end{theorem} Before proving the theorem, we present the following result that characterizes the loss of regularity in solutions of the Eikonal equation. \begin{lemma} Let $S\subseteq \Omega:=(-1,1)^2$ be a smooth manifold of co-dimension one, and $\phi_S:\Omega\rightarrow \mathbb{R}$ be the signed distance function of $S$, given by
+is a minimizer of the Eikonal loss. \end{theorem} \begin{proof} The proof of Theorem~\ref{thm:prop_eik_loss} is included in Appendix~\ref{Appendix_C}. \end{proof} The following lemma provides a characterization of the regularity of one of the solutions of the Eikonal loss from Definition~\ref{Def:Eikonal_FP}. \begin{lemma} Let $S\subseteq \Omega:=(-1,1)^d$, $d\in \mathbb{N}$, be a smooth manifold of co-dimension one, and let $\phi_S:\Omega\rightarrow \mathbb{R}$ be the signed distance function of $S$, given by